 Looking down on the deck of Ingram’s DB 3 in the Gulf of Mexico, 1966.

 Ingram personnel and equipment picking up their Vulcan 040, 1967.
-Note the absence of cables; the keyed hammers were ultimately unable to withstand the punishment of the offshore environment and were superseded by cables.
+Note the absence of cables; the column keys were ultimately unable to withstand the punishment of the offshore environment and were superseded by cables, part of Vulcan’s learning curve offshore.

 Many other offshore construction concerns joined Ingram in using the 040, including McDermott, Dragados, DeLong, Santa Fe, Movible Offshore (soon Teledyne Movible Offshore,) Fluor, Brown & Root, AGIP, Creole Petroleum (now PDVSA,) and Humble Oil.